pszemraj/ai-msgbot/README.md

 ### worklist

 1. finish out `conv_w_ai.py` that is capable of being fed a whole conversation (or at least, the last several messages) to prime response and "remember" things.
 2. add-in option of generating multiple responses to user prompt and automatically applying sentence scoring to them and returning the one with the highest mean sentence score.
 3. assess generalization of hyperparameters for "text-message-esque" bots
 4. provide more parsed datasets to be used for training models

 ### idea list

 1. try generating 5-10 responses at once instead of n=1, and return the one with the highest [harmonic mean sentence score](https://github.com/simonepri/lm-scorer). **IN PROGRESS**

 - > **Rationale**: based on _UNVALIDATED AND UNQUANTIFIED_ trends in the grid search data (see [gridsearch v1](https://www.dropbox.com/s/uanhf2kuyoybo4x/GPT-Peter%20Hyperparam%20Analysis%20w%20Metrics%20-%20Oct-20-2021_15-49.xlsx?dl=0) and [gridsearch v2](https://www.dropbox.com/s/r2xv66wdfyalwyi/GPT-Peter%20Hyperparam%20Analysis%20w%20Metrics%20-%20Oct-21-2021_02-01.xlsx?dl=0)), the responses that rank high on the harmonic mean score also seem the most coherent and responsive to the question at hand \*this is anecdotal
 - > jury is still out as to what the intuition / reason behind that is.
 The _product score_ results being useful makes sense, but these are even better
 - > therefore, generating 5-10 reponses at once, scoring them all at once (_check docs for function_) and returning the corresponding highest-scoring prompt should have the bot behaving more realistically.

-2.  continue with hyperparamter optimization on fine-tuned models.
+2. continue with hyperparameter optimization on fine-tuned models.
 Status of hyperparameter "search" is kept (_and will be updated_) [here](https://ai-msgbot-gptneo-1pt3b.netlify.app/) for a **general** chatbot that is a fine-tuned version of GPT-Neo 1.3B.
 Data related to hyperparamter optimization for GPT-Peter (on personal whatsapp messages ) will be further made available if useful. **IN PROGRESS**

 - > examine if any basic ML approaches can model the harmonic/geometric mean response scores with [Pycaret](http://www.pycaret.org/tutorials/html/REG102.html)

-3.  investigate whatsapp bot potential and utility
+3. ~~investigate whatsapp bot potential and utility~~
+> unable to reliably host a local whatsapp web interface to connect to at all as whatsapp does not have an API.
 4. ~~evaluate if pretrained on the _Daily Dialogues_ data set and then training for other purposes helps with the "transfer learning" of teaching the GPT model that it is now a chatbot vs. just directly training the "standard" checkpoint~~

 - > ~~in short, `355M checkpoint -> daily dialogues -> message data` vs. `355M checkpoint -> message data`~~
 - > **yes, it does improve things a lot\_ TODO: writeup theory**

 5. ~~evaluate whether pretraining on other datasets, such as [CoQA (Conversational Question Answering Challenge)](https://paperswithcode.com/dataset/coqa) or [TriviaQA](https://paperswithcode.com/dataset/triviaqa) improves transfer learning to being a chatbot~~

     - > ~~this applies for a text message chat bot _and_ also the "resources for learning english in a safer environment" bot~~
     - > **using Trivia/CoCaQA did help model responses**

 6. ~~try gradio deployment~~
     - _implemented_
 7. try huggingface spaces deployment
-8. Auto_ML based approach to see if multi dimensional hyperparameter
+8. Auto_ML based approach to see if multi dimensional hyperparameter search/model reveals anything

 ---